rbstp/gist-blog/README.md

 The system includes built-in templates for:

-- `layout.html` - Main page wrapper with navigation
+- `layout.html` - Main page wrapper with navigation; loads `/assets/main.js` with a build timestamp
 - `index.html` - Homepage with post grid
-- `post.html` - Individual post pages
+- `post.html` - Individual post pages with compact topic graph and ToC sidebar; no inline scripts or styles
+- `graph.html` - Global tag graph page; scripts are loaded dynamically by `main.js`

 Override by creating files in `templates/` directory.